1. Were you named after anyone?

 20. What are you listening to right now?

 My wife making a smoothie in the kitchen.
-No music at the moment, but if I were, it would probably have a guitargasm in it somewhere (great guitar solo).
+No music at the moment, but if I were, it would probably be prog or have a guitargasm in it somewhere (great guitar solo).

 22. If you were a crayon, what color would you be?